What is Registration?

 When do funds get distributed to our cause?

 Funds are distributed approximately 30 days after the plunge date to insure that all contributions have been received.

 Is there anything special required for the charitable organization to receive funds?

 Yes!!!
 Charitable organizations or their representatives need to fill out the organization registration form, available here.

 How are funds split between Rotary and the Organization?

-If your team collects more than $1000 in pledges, the amount is split with 70 percent going to your organization’s cause and 30 percent going to Rotary.
+If your team collects pledges, the entire amount is split with 70 percent going to your organization’s cause and 30 percent going to Rotary.
 The 70/30 split goes back to dollar 1.